mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | ------- | ---- | -------- | --- | ---------- |
 | LOS (A) | P    | I        | 6   | P, Special |

 A classic.
 When you think of hurting people with magic, the first thing that comes to mind is making fire explode in their faces.
 These are the spells that’ll get that done.
 Flamestrike hits individuals, Fireball is area effect.
-Both spells do Fire elemental damage and impose the Burning status with a rating equal to net effect on the Spellcasting test.
+Both spells do Fire elemental damage and impose the Burning status with a rating equal to NET EFFECT on the Spellcasting test.

 #### Ice Spear
 (Indirect Combat)